amitaisopher/macbook-setup/README.md

 - Optional/beta apps without official packages (e.g., Google AntiGravity, WindSurf) are installed in a best-effort block.
 Check the Ansible output for the warning list and update the cask/package names as soon as upstreams publish them.
 - VS Code extensions require the CLI.
 If skipped, enable the `code` command (macOS: VS Code menu → Install 'code' command in PATH; Windows: reinstall with CLI option) and rerun the `common` role.
 - For Docker on Linux, log out or run `newgrp docker` after the play so group membership takes effect.
+- If the bootstrap CLI reports a Python or Typer dependency issue, follow the actionable message.
+On macOS/Linux the wrapper usually installs what’s needed automatically; on Windows install Python 3.9+ manually and rerun.

 ## Next Steps
 - Add more OS-specific roles (`roles/linux/tasks/yum.yml`, etc.) if you need Fedora/Arch support.